USCGC Healy: Recent operations

+2023: In August 2023, Healy was undertaking scientific research for the Nansen and Amundsen Basin Observational System (NABOS), including CTD profiles, in the East Siberian Sea.
+The ship sailed towards the Siberian shelf with an objective of better understanding the physics of the Nansen and Amundsen basins and in doing so, encroached on Russia's Northern Sea Route.
+On September 2nd, the Russian research vessel Akademik Nemchinov turned north toward Healy; at their closest, the ships were a few kilometers apart.

+Incidents

+2006 dive mishap

 On 17 August 2006, Lieutenant Jessica Hill and PO2 Stephen Duque, died of unspecified causes during diving operations in the Arctic Ocean.
 The Coast Guard conducted simultaneous safety and administrative investigations the results of which were made public in January 2007 along with a Final Decision Letter dated 23 August 2007.

 Initial press reports indicated that the divers were conducting an inspection of the rudder - a routine operation - at the time of the accident, but later reports stated that the two were doing a cold-water training dive near the bow of the ship.
 The dive was reported to have been planned for a maximum depth of 20 ft.
 Lieutenant Hill's father, citing autopsy reports, has indicated that his daughter actually reached a depth of near 200 ft in what he described as an out of control descent.
 The divers were tended by unqualified and poorly-instructed personnel on the surface, none of whom were familiar with cold water diving or scuba diving in general.
 It is not clear why they extended so much line to the divers.
 By the time the two could be pulled to the surface, gas reserves were empty and neither diver could be revived.

 On 30 August, Commanding Officer Captain Douglas G. Russell, was temporarily relieved of command by Vice Admiral Charles Wuster, citing a "loss of confidence" in Russell's ability to command.
 The relief was later made permanent by Coast Guard Commandant Admiral Thad Allen.

+2020 propulsion motor fire

+On 18 August 2020, Healy suffered an electrical fire that rendered the electric propulsion motor driving the starboard propeller shaft unusable.
+At the time of the incident, the icebreaker was underway about 60 nmi from Seward, Alaska and headed for Arctic Ocean science operations.
+The fire was reported at 21:30 and was extinguished within the hour.
+There were no injuries among the crew but all science operations had to be cancelled and the vessel returned to her home port Seattle on 31 August.

+On 18 October 2020, Healy entered a dry dock at the site of the former Mare Island Naval Shipyard where the icebreaker's hull was cut open and the damaged 106-tonne propulsion motor replaced by a spare unit shipped from United States Coast Guard Yard on a barge via the Panama Canal.
+The icebreaker was floated out on 5 January 2021 and returned to Seattle in mid-February.
+Healy returned to service in the following summer.